samhains/samhains.github.io/blog/_posts/temp/2018-11-06-simulations.md

 Delanda is more interested in the practical uses for simulations in the context of doing philosophy.
 The computer simulation is capable of employing a kind of 'synthetic reason' that is capable of mapping the possibility space for a particular thing far beyond the capabilities of the human mind.
 He says his philosophical goal in this book is to unfold an "emergent materialist world view that finally does justice to the creative powers of matter and energy".

-I would like to engage Delanda's framework in exploring the aesthetic space of this 'synthetic reason'.
-But unlike Delanda, I'd like to account for the reality brought forth by the simulation.
+I would like to engage Delanda's framework in exploring the aesthetic space of the 'synthetic reason' of computer simulations.
+But unlike Delanda, who seems content to describe a new philosophical reality created by computer simulations, I'd like to account for this reality.
 To consider the transforming power of the simulation on reality.
-As is done by Baudrillard, and also in more recent work by Simondon who provides another relevant approach for the understanding the systems and networks surrounding 'technical objects'.
+As was done by Baudrillard, and also in more recent work by Simondon who provides another relevant approach for the understanding the 'technical objects' created by simulations.